-- 5.3.29.5 A pair of elevated lights shall be added to each end of the no-entry bar where the in-pavement no entry bar lights might be obscured from a pilot's view, for example, by rain, where a pilot may be required to stop the aircraft in a position so close to the lights that they are blocked from view by the structure of the aircraft. - 5.3.29.6 The intensity in red light and beam spreads of no-entry bar lights shall be in accordance with the specifications in Appendix 2, Figures A2-12 through A2-16, as appropriate. - 5.3.29.7 Where no-entry bars are specified as components of an advanced surface movement guidance and control system and where, from an operational point of view, higher intensities are required to maintain ground movements at a certain speed in very low visibilities or in bright daytime conditions, the intensity in red light and beam spreads of no-entry bar lights shall be in accordance with the specifications of Appendix 2, Figure A2-17, A2-18 or A2-19.
+- 5.3.29.5 A pair of elevated lights shall be added to each end of the no-entry bar where the ins view, for example, by rain, where a pilot may be required to stop the aircraft in a position so close to the lights that they are blocked from view by the structure of the aircraft. - 5.3.29.6 The intensity in red light and beam spreads of no-entry bar lights shall be in accordance with the specifications in Appendix 2, Figures A2-12 through A2-16, as appropriate. - 5.3.29.7 Where no-entry bars are specified as components of an advanced surface movement guidance and control system and where, from an operational point of view, higher intensities are required to maintain ground movements at a certain speed in very low visibilities or in bright daytime conditions, the intensity in red light and beam spreads of no-entry bar lights shall be in accordance with the specifications of Appendix 2, Figure A2-17, A2-18 or A2-19.